-First, all these are two routers for two different types of users: Home v.s savvy/business.
+First, these are two routers for two different types of users: Home v.s savvy/business.

-As the name suggests, the Alien is part of Ubiquiti's AmpliFi product line the home.
+As the name suggests, the Alien is part of Ubiquiti's AmpliFi product line for home users.
 It's similar to the AmpliFi HD.

 On the other hand, the UDM is part of the UniFi family for businesses.
 As a result, it's much more than a simple Wi-Fi router.

-It has a built-in UniFi controller than you can use to manage an enterprise-class system.
+It has a built-in UniFi controller you can use to manage an enterprise-class system.
 It has a more in-depth network setting than you even know to exist.
-It can control multiple UniFi access points (APs) and mesh extender, such as the Beacon.
-In the future, you can use it with UniFi Wi-Fi 6 APs — when they eventually become available.
+It can control multiple UniFi access points (APs) and mesh extenders, such as the Beacon.
+In the future, you can use it with UniFi Wi-Fi 6 APs -- when they eventually become available.

 Wi-Fi standards and firmware/app

-Considering there are only 2×2 Wi-Fi 6 clients on the market, chances are you'll find the two quite similar in terms of Wi-Fi throughout.
+Considering there are only 2x2 Wi-Fi 6 clients on the market, chances are you'll find the two quite similar in terms of Wi-Fi throughout.

 The Alien is straightforward to use via the AmpliFi mobile app.
 It has no web user interface.
 The UDM comes with a relatively user-friendly UniFi mobile app but also includes a comprehensive web UI.
 It also includes a lot of security, online protection features, of which the Alien has none.